idashSNU/Imputation/README.md

-# SNU Team IDASH2019
+# Privacy-preserving Genotype Imputation based on Homomorphic Encryption

 ### Introduction

-This is a solution from the SNU team for HE-based genotype imputation.
-It consists of four directories: `/ModHEaaN`, `/data_origin`, `/plain` and `/encrypted`.
+This is a solution from the SNU team for privacy-preserving genotype imputation based on Homomorphic Encryption (HE).
+Basically it consists of four directories: `/ModHEaaN`, `/data_origin`, `/plain` and `/encrypted`.
-`/ModHEaaN` includes a library which implements the CKKS homomorphic encryption scheme (without RNS).
+`/ModHEaaN` includes an HE library [ModHEaaN](https://github.com/idashSNU/Imputation/tree/master/ModHEaaN) which implements an approximate HE scheme [CKKS](https://eprint.iacr.org/2016/421.pdf).
 In `/plain` directory, there are some python files that generates model files in name `New_gen_model_W_*.py`, and these models are saved in `/encrypted` directory.
 The original data should be downloaded from external link.
 You can find our main code for HE-based genotype imputation in `/encrypted`.

 ## Download Original Data

 At first, we need two groups of large data.
 Please follow steps below:
-1. Download original data files from [this link](https://drive.google.com/drive/folders/1EVFLogAoqAajHxCBlen4vzy2Y0JbkpbU?usp=sharing) and save in folder `/data_origin`.
+1. Download original data files from [here](https://drive.google.com/drive/folders/1EVFLogAoqAajHxCBlen4vzy2Y0JbkpbU?usp=sharing) and save in folder `/data_origin`.
-1. Download modified data files from [this link](https://drive.google.com/drive/folders/15JNx48B-dUDoIr1eVNqegj2fmIMB9K9Y?usp=sharing) and save in folder `/plain/data_mod`.
+1. Download modified data files from [here](https://drive.google.com/drive/folders/15JNx48B-dUDoIr1eVNqegj2fmIMB9K9Y?usp=sharing) and save in folder `/plain/data_mod`.

 ## how to Run